How to use the Emotional Guidance Scale

 Let’s say I feel worried because I just got a call from the

-my child was bullied and was now in
+school and was told my child was bullied and was now in

 the nurse’s office waiting for me to pick him up.